How much luggage can I bring on a cruise? Can I bring shampoo? Can I bring drinks or alcohol? What about food? Will my bags be searched?

-When you arrive at the port, you will check your large luggage.
-This luggage will be carted off, X-rayed, put aboard the ship, and then delivered to your room.
+When you arrive at the port, you will check your large luggage (unless you want to carry it on).
+This luggage will be carted off, X-rayed, put aboard the ship, and then delivered to your room later that day.
 But that entire process will take several hours.

 For that reason, passengers are encouraged to bring some sort of carry-on that has anything you might need for the first few hours on the cruise ship — travel documents, passports, medications, allowed alcohol, toothbrush, your swimsuit, and maybe even a change of clothes for dinner.

-There are some restrictions on carry-on sizes, but we’ve found them to be less strict than with an airline.
+There are some “official” restrictions on carry-on sizes, but we’ve found them to be less strict than with an airline and rarely enforced.
 As long as you can safely and easily move your bag, it should be ok to board with.

 Will my bags be searched on a cruise ship?

 All baggage brought on board the ship will be X-rayed.
+When you go through security you will set your bags on the x-ray machine like you’d find at an airport.
+Checked luggage is also X-rayed behind the scenes.
 Usually further inspection isn’t required unless the security staff finds something dangerous or prohibited.

 Have a question about packing or luggage for a cruise that we didn’t answer here?
 Let us know in the comments below…